How betting on the World Cup may increase the risk of gambling addiction

 How a flutter turns into a problem

-“The upcoming summer sports events and in particular, the World Cup, will see increased gambling across the board”, he points out.
-“Much of that will be temporary but for gamblers with a problem, that upturn in gambling may well continue”.
+Dr Gary Jackson, Consultant Psychiatrist and Medical Director at Priory Hospital Chelmsford, considers major sporting events a particularly risky time for gamblers: “The upcoming summer sports events and in particular, the World Cup, will see increased gambling across the board”, he points out.
+“Much of that will be temporary but for gamblers with a problem, that upturn in gambling may well continue.”

 Dr Jackson highlights that all aspects of gambling need to be considered in trying to reduce the risk of people becoming addicted.
 “From the accessibility of gambling sites to shop advertisements, to awareness campaigns about the risks involved and the availability of resources for those with a problem (or worried they may be developing one) awareness and proactive action is key.”

 Results from Priory Group's poll suggest that the London area was most likely to be vulnerable to FOBT gambling during a major sporting event.
 Wales came in at close second, despite the fact that the country will not be competing in the World Cup.
 Scottish respondents, on the other hand, were the least likely to pursue FOBT bets after staking a wager on a World Cup outcome.